 The Crickets' bassist, Joe Mauldin died of cancer on February 7th, 2015.
 One month later, The National Transportation Safety Board confirmed that they were reviewing a petition asking them to consider reopening the investigation into the plane crash that killed Buddy Holly, Ritchie Valens and The Big Bopper.
 The petition, submitted by New England pilot L.J.
 Coon, asked the NTSB to consider factors other than pilot error when determining what caused the crash.

-Tommy Allsup, the guitarist who famously avoided "the day the music died" after losing his plane seat in a coin toss to Ritchie Valens, died following complications from a hernia operation on January 11th, 2017 at the age of 85.
+Tommy Allsup, the guitarist who famously avoided the day the music died after losing his plane seat in a coin toss to Ritchie Valens, passed away following complications from a hernia operation on January 11th, 2017 at the age of 85.
 In the nearly 58 years after that fateful day, Allsup went on to perform with Willie Nelson, Roy Orbison, Merle Haggard and Bob Wills.

 For an inside look at The Crickets career, be sure to read Gary James'